 Covered Service What you pay Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but aren't limited to: testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+These include, but aren't limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - go to Vision Care later in this table for more detail.
-All prosthetic devices and related supplies must be provided by Providence Home Services or other network provider.
 This service may require prior authorization.
 See Section 2 of this chapter for details.
-There is no coinsurance, copayment, or deductible for Medicare-covered prosthetic devices and related supplies.
-There is no coinsurance, copayment, or deductible for Medicare-covered take-home dressings and supplies, splints, and other devices used to reduce fractures and dislocations.
-For certain members, the Oregon Health Plan (Medicaid) may only pay cost-sharing amounts for Medicare-covered services that the Oregon Health Plan (Medicaid) would normally cover.
+20% of the total cost for Medicare-covered prosthetic devices and related supplies.
+All prosthetic devices and related supplies must be provided by Home Services or other network provider.
 Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Pulmonary rehabilitation visits are limited to 36 sessions over a period of 36 weeks.
-If medically necessary, you may receive up to 36 additional sessions.
-There is no coinsurance, copayment, or deductible for each Medicare-covered pulmonary rehab visit.
-For certain members, the Oregon Health Plan (Medicaid) may only pay cost-sharing amounts for Medicare-covered services that the Oregon Health Plan (Medicaid) would normally cover.
+If medically necessary, you may receive up to 36 additional sessions. \$15 copayment for each Medicare-covered pulmonary rehabilitation service.
+Remote Access Technology We provide access to in-network providers via • Telephonic visits for medication and disease management services, like when you call ProvRN • Emails through an application, like when you send your care team a message in MyChart • A dedicated, web-based platform for same-day urgent care appointments when you visit Providence ExpressCare Virtual on a tablet, smartphone, or computer There is no coinsurance, copayment, or deductible for non-Medicare-covered remote access technology services.

-Covered Service What you pay Remote Access Technology We provide access to in-network providers via • Telephonic visits for medication and disease management services, like when you call ProvRN• Emails through an application, like when you send your care team a message in MyChart• A dedicated, web-based platform for same-day urgent care appointments when you visit Providence ExpressCare Virtual on a tablet, smartphone, or computer There is no coinsurance, copayment, or deductible for non-Medicare-covered remote access technology services.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+Covered Service What you pay Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.
 There is no coinsurance, copayment, or deductible for each Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.